-When creating content, you may need to add special characters and symbols to your posts and pages.
+When creating content, you may need to add custom symbols and characters to your pages and posts.

-This tutorial shows you how to add HTML symbols and characters to your WP posts.
+In this tutorial, you are going to learn how to insert special symbols and characters into your WP pages and posts.

-If you would like to add special characters and symbols to your content (like © ® ™ etc), open up a new or existing Post or Page, then make sure you are using the WordPress Visual Editor and click on the Insert Character button …
+If you want to add special characters and symbols to your content (like © ® ™ etc), open up a new or existing Post or Page, then make sure you are using the WordPress Visual Editor and click on the Insert Custom Character button …

-Select a character inside the Special character table to add it to your post (or page) …
+Select the character you want to use from the Special character table to add it to your post (or page) …

 These symbols are called HTML character entities or extended characters.
-They are created by typing or adding character combinations inside your page that the browser then interprets as symbols.
+They are generated by typing or adding a combination of characters inside your web page that web browsers then interpret as special symbols.

-Some examples of popular HTML character entities are shown below:
+Some examples of commonly-used HTML characters are shown below:

 - When you click on the Select custom character symbol in the Visual Editor, WordPress places the character entity code for you into your content.
 If you’re working in Text Editor mode, you can also add a character entity by just typing in the code directly (or using the plugin shown in the tutorial below).

-- See the end of this tutorial for references useful information about HTML characters and symbols.
+- See the end of this article for links to useful resources additional resources about custom characters and symbols.